oppositecategory/scheme/README.md

 # scheme

-Scheme is a tiny neural networks library I wrote for educational purposes while building intuition for hyperparameters.
+Scheme is a small neural networks library written **purely** in NumPy for educational purpose.
+It's written with readability in mind.

-It's capable to build and train a n-layer neural network with given number of neurons for each input.
-It includes as of now classical gradient descent, Momentum and RMSprop.
-I intend to update it and add features.
+Why the name scheme?
+I like the concept of scheme from Algebraic Geometry that's why.

+Current models implemented:
+- Simple layer neural network architecture
+- Convolutional neural network

+To do:
+- LSTM
+- RNN
+- Autoencoders
+- Generative Adversial Networks